larry-k88/PY101/study_guides/study_guide.md

   + at that memory address, there is another pointer to an address (usually in the heap) where the object is stored
 + reassignment simply creates a new object in the heap and the memory address in the stack changes from pointing at the old object, to the new one

++ With nested objects, python stores pointers to the nested object, not the objects themselves

+        a = [1, 2, ['a', 'b']]
+        # variable name 'a' is stored in Python's memory
+        # name is associated with a pointer to a stack address
+        # the stack address points to a heap address
+        # the heap address stores the outer items as values, but stores pointers to the inner items

+    + with shallow copies (most common), the outer objects are copied but leaves pointers to the inner objects.
+Therefore, any changes to inner objects will be seen in the original AND the copy

+            original = [['hello', 'world'], 3, True]
+            # list containing 3 objects: a list, the number 3 and the boolean True

+            duplicate = original[:] # or list(original)
+            # shallow copy: `3` and `True` copied, but pointer to ['hello', 'world'] copied

+    + `original` and `duplicate` have same value but different id

+            original[2] = False
+            original
+            --> [['hello', 'world'], 3, False]
+            duplicate
+            --> [['hello', 'world'], 3, True]

+    + `duplicate` unchanged as it's a different object (with different id)

+            original[0][0] = 'goodbye'
+            original
+            --> [['goodbye', 'world'], 3, False]
+            duplicate
+            --> [['goodbye', 'world'], 3, True]

+    + `duplicate` changed as `original[0][0]` reassigns the string 'hello' to 'goodbye' (thereby mutating the list at index 0) and the object named `duplicate` points to the original nested object

+    + deep copies (`from copy import deepcopy`), copy the values stored in all nested objects too which protects the original from any changes to the copy (in fact, it doesn't copy immutable objects as these can't be modified anyway)

 ### variable shadowing